FIWARE/tutorials.NGSI-LD/docs/concise.md

 For the purpose of this tutorial, a series of dummy agricultural IoT devices have been created, which will be attached to the context broker.
-Details of the architecture and protocol used can be found in the [IoT Sensors tutorial](https://github.com/FIWARE/tutorials.IoT-Sensors/tree/NGSI-LD) The state of each device can be seen on the UltraLight device monitor web page found at: `http://localhost:3000/device/monitor`.
+Details of the architecture and protocol used can be found in the [IoT Sensors tutorial](https://github.com/FIWARE/tutorials.IoT-Sensors/tree/NGSI-LD) The state of each device can be seen on the JSON device monitor web page found at: `http://localhost:3000/device/monitor`.

 ![FIWARE Monitor](https://fiware.github.io/tutorials.Concise-Format/img/farm-devices.png)